-In order to facilitate reuse, the Core package is subdivided into a number of packages: PrimitiveTypes, Abstractions, Basic, and Constructs as shown in Figure 7.3.
+In order to facilitate reuse, the Core package is subdivided into a number of packages: Abstractions, Basic, and Constructs as shown in Figure 7.3.
 As we will see in subsequent clauses, some of these are then further divided into even more fine-grained packages to make it possible to pick and choose the relevant parts when defining a new metamodel.
 Note, however, that choosing a specific package also implies choosing the dependent packages.
-The package PrimitiveTypes simply contains a few predefined types that are commonly used when metamodeling, and is designed specifically with the needs of UML and MOF in mind.
-Other metamodels may need other or overlapping sets of primitive types.
 There are minor differences in the design rationale for the other three packages.
 The package Abstractions mostly contains abstract metaclasses that are intended to be further specialized or that are expected to be commonly reused by many metamodels.
 Very few assumptions are made about the metamodels that may want to reuse this package; for this reason, the package Abstractions is also subdivided into several smaller packages.
 The package Constructs, on the other hand, mostly contains concrete metaclasses that lend themselves primarily to object-oriented modeling; this package in particular is reused by both MOF and UML, and represents a significant part of the work that has gone into aligning the two metamodels.
 The package Basic represents a few constructs that are used as the basis for the produced XMI for UML, MOF, and other metamodels based on the InfrastructureLibrary.